OLUWAMUYIWA/substrate-developer-hub.github.io/docs/knowledgebase/learn-substrate/account-abstractions.md

 The Stash keys are the public/private key pair that defines a Stash account.
 This account is like a "savings account" in that you should not make frequent transactions from it.
-Therefore, its private key should be treated with the utmost security, for example protected in a safe or layers of hardware security.
+Therefore, its private key should be treated with utmost security.
+Consider locking it up in a safe or under layers of hardware security.

 Since the Stash key is kept offline, it designates a Controller account to make non-spending